Eldrick19/eldrick19.github.io/actions/actions-and-ci.md

 ![Workflow Structure](img/workflow_structure.png "Workflow Structure Diagram")

-Ok.. now let's take a look at the template workflow provided by Node.js:
+Ok.. now let's take a look at the starter CI workflow provided by Node.js

 ```yaml
 # This workflow will do a clean installation of node dependencies, cache/restore them, build the source code and run tests across different versions of node